The Best ELD Devices for Small Fleets

 - Check the FMCSA’s checklist titled “Choosing an Electronic Logging Device.”
 When narrowing your options for an ELD provider, ask them whether they deliver on each point of the checklist.
 If they don’t meet every point on the checklist, continue your search.

 - Look for these key features that all small fleet ELD providers should offer:

-- Reviews that are written by verified users and on neutral platforms (e.g., the iTunes store and Google Play)
+- Reviews that are written by verified users and on neutral platforms (e.g., Apple Store and Google Play)